Flu, COVID-19 and Respiratory Syncytial Virus (RSV)

 Booster doses are an important part of protecting yourself from COVID-19 if you are at higher risk from severe COVID-19.
 Booster doses help increase your protection from becoming seriously ill or needing to go to hospital if you catch COVID-19.

-Where can you get the COVID-19 booster vaccination
+Where can you get the COVID-19 vaccination

-You can visit this website to find out where you can get the covid booster vaccination locally to you:
+You can visit this website to find out where you can get the covid vaccination locally to you:

 Respiratory Syncytial Virus (RSV)